gridaphobe/research-exam/slides.md

 # Black-box testing

-Given a **specification** of expected behavior, but no knowledge of internals, generate many inputs and validate against spec
+Given a **specification** of expected behavior, but no knowledge of internals

+Generate many inputs and validate against spec

 . . .